Aliencowfrog/LevelingStopwatch/README.md

 ### Reset addon

-To reset the addon settings to default values:
+To reset addon data:

     /run LevelingStopwatch=nil ReloadUI()

 Warning: This resets *all* addon data, including saved timestamps for this character!

+If you made a mistake while adjusting the overlay, and now it's hidden or something else went wrong, you might want to simply reset addon settings (*only* settings) to default values while preserving saved leveling timestamps:

+    /run local s=LevelingStopwatch.levels LevelingStopwatch={levels=s} ReloadUI()

 ### Move position